Nairn: Member of Scottish Parliament (MSP)

-Local Government
+Local government

-Nairn is represented in ward 18 of the Highland Council area.
+Nairn is part of in ward 18, Nairn & Cawdor, of the Highland Council area.
 The head of this burgh or ward council is a provost, the chief magistrate or convener of a burgh, the equivalent of a mayor in other parts of the United Kingdom.
 The provost of Nairn is Laurie Fraser.

 Formed in 1973 the community council is the lowest tier of local government in Scotland.
 Nairn District Council, was replaced by a larger authority, Highland Council in 1996 and community councils were formed to represent local interests.
 Nairn is represented by two local community councils.
 The Nairn West & Suburban Community Council and the Nairn River Community Council.

 Religion

-During the 2011 census, the majority of responses from Nairn indicated a religious association with the largest group belonging to the Church of Scotland although this group was smaller than those who indicated that they did not follow any religion.
+During the 2011 census, the majority of responses from Nairn indicated a religious association, with the largest group belonging to the Church of Scotland, although this group was smaller than those who indicated that they followed no religion.

 Christianity

-Nairn was included traditionally within the diocese of Moray believed to be formed in the reign of Alexander I of Scotland around 1122 which extended from Spey to the River Beauly.
-A writ in the time of William the Lion shows Bishop of Nairn had given possession of lands in Nairn to King William for the building of Nairn Castle.
-Implying much of the land of Nairn and the castle had previously belonged to the church or to the Bishop of Moray himself.
+Nairn was included traditionally within the diocese of Moray, believed to be formed in the reign of Alexander I of Scotland around 1122, which extended from Spey to the River Beauly.
+A writ in the time of William the Lion shows the Bishop of Nairn had given possession of lands in Nairn to King William for the building of Nairn Castle, implying that much of the land of Nairn and the castle had previously belonged to the church or the bishop himself.
 Possession of Auldearn was provided in compensation.

 There are two Church of Scotland congregations in the town.
-The Old Parish Church, commonly known as Nairn Old Parish Church, is on Academy Street in Nairn erected in 1811, and containing 902 sittings.
+The Old Parish Church, commonly known as Nairn Old Parish Church, is on Academy Street.
+It was erected in 1811 and contains 902 sittings.

 A second working building is on the High Street.
-Nairn St Ninians was opened in 1881 as a Free Church of Scotland and is of an Early French Gothic design, costing £7000 and containing 1200 sittings.
-In 1900 The Free Church and The United Presbyterian Church united, when it became Nairn High Church.
-In 1974 The High Church united with The Rosebank Church, and the new congregation appropriately took the name St. Ninian's, the Patron Saint of the Burgh and one pre-eminent in bringing the Gospel to the people of Scotland.
+Nairn St Ninians opened in 1881 as a Free Church of Scotland and is of an Early French Gothic design, costing £7000 and containing 1200 sittings.
+In 1900 The Free Church and The United Presbyterian Church united, becoming Nairn High Church.
+In 1974 The High Church united with The Rosebank Church, and the new congregation took the name St. Ninian's, the Patron Saint of the Burgh and one preeminent in bringing the Gospel to Scotland.
 This parish extends across most of the town and out towards Auldearn.

-St Columba's Episcopal Church is on Queen Street; the church was built of sandstone with a slate roof in 1857 and is still in use.
-There is also St. Mary's Roman Catholic Church in Academy Street, founded as a result of Gaelic-speaking Roman Catholics who moved from the island of Barra to Nairn in the second half of the 19th. century.
+St Columba's Episcopal Church is on Queen Street; it was built of sandstone with a slate roof in 1857 and is still in use.
+There is also St. Mary's Roman Catholic Church in Academy Street, founded as a result of Gaelic-speaking Roman Catholics who moved from the island of Barra to Nairn in the second half of the 19th century.

 Other worshipping communities include Nairn Baptist Church, Nairn Free Church, and The Pentecostal Church of God.